Content-type: text/html; charset=UTF-8 Man page of IPSET

 list [ SETNAME ] [ OPTIONS ]

 List the header data and the entries for the specified set, or for all sets if none is given.
 The -resolve option can be used to force name lookups (which may be slow).
 When the -sorted option is given, the entries are listed/saved sorted (which may be slow).
-The option -output can be used to control the format of the listing: plain, save or xml.
+The option -output can be used to control the format of the listing: plain, save, xml or json.
 (The default is plain.)
 If the option -name is specified, just the names of the existing sets are listed.
 If the option -terse is specified, just the set names and headers are listed.
 The output is printed to stdout, the option -file can be used to specify a filename instead of stdout.

 save [ SETNAME ]